adamws-git/adamws-git.github.io/src/content/posts/oslo-july-2025.md

 Iskreem for dessert.

 Sometimes when you're travelling it's fun to imagine what the place would have been like a millennia ago.
-You know, like how cool it might have been to sauna on Oslo fjord with a random sailor passing through the city.
+You know, like how cool it might have been to sauna on Oslo fjord with a random sailor passing through the port.
 Turns out that can still happen.
 For Day 3, Hayley had booked a floating sauna on Oslo Fjord and we happened to be sharing ours with an English sailor.
 I could imagine that happening in the 1300s.

 Floating on the sauna, you rock gently with the wake of other boats as you sweat it out, and can jump right into the fjord when you want to refresh yourself.
 Not only that, but you can take the stairs to the roof of the sauna hut and jump in from above.